s3942372/Minimalist-Assignment-4/posts/MDUD.md

 ## The Plan

 For assignment 3, we had to develop 3 games that persuade the players of something.
 Looking at the different topics available (persuasive games, micro-games, microcinema, etc.) I decided to focus on the topic of persuasive games for all 3 of the games I was developing.
 This project, 'My Dress Up Doll', is placed before the other two because it was developed first.
 Its concept is based on the personal experience of being told what to wear - and, to a lesser degree - being told who to be.
-The game takes place in a bedroon setting, with a pre-teen called Harper.
+The game takes place in a bedroom setting, with a pre-teen called Harper.
 Although not mentioned, the player is actually playing from the perspective of Harper's mom.
 What I am trying to persuade the players is that you should not *control* another person's identity.

 ![Dress Them Up](/assignment3/mdud.png)